websanco/liferay-learn/docs/dxp/7.x/en/site-building/creating-pages/adding-pages/exporting-and-importing-page-templates.md

 1. Close the _Import_ window.

-The Page Template has been imported.
+The Page Template has been imported into the site.

 ## Additional Information